 Do you work for an Australian credit licensee and need to meet your ASIC RG 206 compliance?

-Kaplan Professional’s FNS40120 Certificate IV in Credit Management is ideal for new entrants working for Australian credit licensees (ACLs), such as banks and credit unions and roles including responsible managers and credit representatives.
-It focuses on providing you with the skills and knowledge needed to fill a variety of credit-related roles while meeting the education requirements outlined in ASIC’s RG 206.
+Kaplan Professional’s FNS40120 Certificate IV in Credit Management is ideal for new entrants working for Australian credit licensees (ACLs), such as banks and credit unions in roles including responsible managers and credit representatives.
+It focuses on providing you with the skills and knowledge needed to fill a variety of credit-related roles, while meeting the education requirements outlined in ASIC’s RG 206.

 The FNS40120 Certificate IV in Credit Management offers:

 Please refer to the course outline for more information.

 On successful completion of this subject, individuals should be able to:

 The 12 units of competency are awarded for the successful completion of the FNS40120 Certificate IV in Credit Management; 9 core and 3 electives.
 For information on the units of competency, see the subject outline in the ‘Course overview’ tab.

 Enrol directly into the program for $585 (GST excluded).

 This means if an individual completes the learning and assessment, and the re-submission time in every subject is granted, the duration will be 30 weeks.